 James advised on one of the largest fuel supply agreements that Great Britain has seen, with a projected value of c.$640m over the course of the agreement.

-He frequently advices on the commercial agreements required for heat network developments, including agreements for the appointment of Energy Service Companies (ESCos), connection agreements and commercial and residential heat supply agreements.
+He frequently advises on the commercial agreements required for heat network developments, including agreements for the appointment of Energy Service Companies (ESCos), connection agreements and commercial and residential heat supply agreements.

 James advises suppliers on the regulatory environment within which they operate.
 He frequently drafts and negotiates bespoke electricity and gas supply terms, which often include provision for flexible pricing and sleeving arrangements.